playcanvas/developer.playcanvas.com/content/user-manual/assets/materials.md

                 <li>Front Faces: front faces are rendered and back faces are not.</li>
                 <li>Back Faces: back faces are rendered and front faces are not.
 This is the default.</li>
             </ul>
         PlayCanvas dictates that a counter-clockwise vertex winding specifies a front face triangle.
-Note tha backface culling is often good for performance because backface pixels are often overwritten (for convex meshes) which can result in redundant filling of pixels.
+Note that backface culling is often good for performance because backface pixels are often overwritten (for convex meshes) which can result in redundant filling of pixels.
         </td>
     </tr>
     <tr><td>Blend Type</td>